mratsim/constantine/constantine/elliptic/README.md

 # Elliptic Curves

-This folder will hold the implementation of:
+This folder will hold the implementation of elliptic curves arithmetic
-- elliptic curves
-- hashing to ellptic curve

 ## References